 What are the penalties in California for property crimes?

-If someone is found guilty of committing a property crime in California, then they may face misdemeanor or felony charges, according to the degree of the crimes.
+If someone is found guilty of committing a property crime in California, then they may face misdemeanor or felony charges, according to the degree of the crime.
 When the crime involves unlawfully obtaining another’s property, the perpetrator is normally charged according to the total value of the property involved, and the methods through which the property was obtained.

 What are “hot products”?